sushchenja/NodeJS-GMP/README.md

 ## Homework 1:

-To run task1 with babel: `npm run task1`
+To run task1: `npm run task1`

 ---

+To run task2 with full file loading to RAM: `npm run task2-1`

+---

-To run task2 with babel: `npm run task2`
+To run task2 with stream usage: `npm run task2-2`